Skip to content

 Answer: Avengers: Endgame.
 Briefly the highest-grossing film of all time; later passed by Avatar re-release.

-The trip is that players guess Avatar, Titanic, or The Lion King remake (2019, also a top earner).
-Endgame sat at #1 for several years.
+The decoys are stacked: Avatar, Titanic, even The Lion King remake (2019, also a monster earner).
+Endgame held #1 for several years before Avatar reclaimed it.

 44. What 2016 Disney animated film features a Polynesian princess named Moana?